telerik/kendo-ui-core/docs/controls/editors/upload/overview.md

 > **Important**
 >
 > Uploading large files in chunks is currently not supported, as it would require an additional plug-in&mdash;eitherFlash, or Silverlight&mdash;to compensate for the missing File API support in older browsers.
+>
+> The Upload widget works in `<input type="file" />` elements, so it is only able to upload files selected by the user, which exist in the file system.
+For uploading of files generated with JavaScript on the fly, use another approach, e.g. an Ajax request.

 ### Modes of Operation